pletzer/python-oop-novice/_episodes/03-inheritance.md

 Now, we know more about triangles than we do about generic polygons, so we can create a specialised subclass of `Polygon` called `Triangle`.
-For example, for a triangle of sides \\(a\\), \\(b\\), and \\(c\\), Heron's formula states that the perimeter of the triangle is given by
+For example, for a triangle of sides \\(a\\), \\(b\\), and \\(c\\), Heron's formula states that the area of the triangle is given by
 \\(\sqrt{p(p-a)(p-b)(p-c)}\\), where \\(p=\frac{1}{2}(a+b+c)\\).

 ~~~